Massachusetts sexual abuse lawyer

 Institutions may be liable for negligent hiring, supervision, or retention of employees who commit sexual abuse.

-Predators, along with their circles of enablers, are masterful at lying, denying, and gaslighting their victims, creating layers of deception to silence survivors and evade justice.
-When their abuse is brought to light, they reflexively double down on these tactics, using their influence to distort reality and discredit those who speak out.
-Their power often means decades pass before their crimes are revealed—if ever.
-In many cases, it takes extraordinary courage from survivors to expose the truth and demand accountability.
+These examples reflect a common pattern.
+Predators and their enablers become masterful at lying, denying, and gaslighting to evade consequences.
+When allegations surface, they reflexively double down—using their clout to distort reality and discredit those who dare speak out.
+Decades can pass before such crimes are exposed, if they ever are.
+It often takes extraordinary courage from survivors to finally bring the truth to light and demand accountability.

 Overview